drtbz/k8s-hackathon/day1/2_kubernetes_fundamentals/01_kubectl_and_tooling.md

 1. See cpu and memory usage of all nodes

     ```bash
-    # This may not work out of the box on Docker-desktop k8s if Metrics Server is not installed.
-    # If possible, troubleshoot this by doing a quick search on how to enable metrics-server for Docker-desktop k8s.
-    # Or just move on to next step for now.
     kubectl top nodes
     ```

+    * This may not work out of the box on Docker-desktop k8s if Metrics Server is not installed.
+    * If possible, troubleshoot this by doing a quick search on how to enable metrics-server for Docker-desktop k8s.
+    * For hints, also take a look at [metrics-server dir](./metrics-server/) under `bonus`

+        > Or just move on to next step for now.

     If you're interested to know more about metrics in k8s, take a look at: